Metric Optimization in Penner Coordinates: Introduction

 In this paper, we demonstrate how Penner coordinates can be used computationally to perform metric optimization and interpolation not restricted to the class of conformal maps.

-We demonstrate that for a class of objectives, one can design optimization methods working in Penner coordinate space that \begin{itemize} \item \emph{guarantee} that user-defined constraints (e.g., flatness) at vertices are satisfied for the solution; \item For suitably chosen objectives the solution is guaranteed to exist possibly with some remeshing of the original connectivity, naturally performed by the method; \item the metric can be computed using reliable numerical methods. \end{itemize}
+We demonstrate that for a class of objectives, one can design optimization methods working in Penner coordinate space such that \begin{itemize} \item a choice of metric satisfying constraints (e.g., flatness) at vertices is \emph{guaranteed} to exist, possibly requiring remeshing; \item there are natural distortion measures, related to commonly used ones, that can be extended to the whole space of metrics when expressed in Penner coordinates; \item For suitable objectives, the optimal metric can be computed using reliable numerical methods.
+We present two formulations: an unconstrained optimization problem in shear coordinates, obtained by linear transformation of Penner coordinates, for which any gradient-based method can be used, and a more efficient coordinate-projection algorithm treating constraints in an explicit way. \end{itemize}

 We test our method on the complete dataset \cite{Myles:2014}, and its variations used in \cite{campen2021efficient}, which contains many challenging examples, and on a version of this dataset cut to disks and with boundary angle prescriptions that force extremely high distortion.
-We demonstrate that for cases with strong distortion many orders of magnitude of reduction can be obtained, while satisfying the constraints exactly.
+We demonstrate that many orders of magnitude of reduction of the distortion can be obtained while still satisfying the constraints exactly.